8.20.2011

 map tablecloth

-Lael told me a teacher at CFA had once said she glued a map to the underside of a clear tablecloth.
-HHmmmmm....
+My oldest daughter suggested gluing a map to the underside of a clear tablecloth.
 Sounded like a good idea to me!
 Turns out it was the easiest project ever.
 We now have a sturdy plastic tablecloth to protect the table as well as easy access to a world map as well as a US map.

-I purchased a large clear tablecover, a World & US wall map set and clear Elmer's glue.
+I purchased a large clear table protector, a World & US wall map set and clear Elmer's glue.

 First step, spread the whole plastic cloth out and line up the maps up the way you want them.
 Our table is large enough that we could have both maps shown at once.